 What to see: Stroll the outdoor Rocket Garden to view tall relics from NASA’s Mercury, Gemini and Apollo programs, then head inside to the Visitor Complex.
 Don’t miss the space shuttle Atlantis (actually, it’s impossible to miss).
 The massive spacecraft is tilted at a 43-degree angle to give it a zooming-through-space perspective.
 You can inspect the main rocket engines and much of the exterior up close.

 Metropolitan Museum of Art in New York City

-What to expect: Gallery rooms may be blocked if they’re full, restrooms have occupancy limits, and you can forget about renting an audio guide (though the museum’s American Wing Café will be open for sandwiches, salads and beverages).
+What to expect: Gallery rooms may be blocked if they’re full, restrooms have occupancy limits and you can forget about renting an audio guide (though two restaurants, the Eatery and the American Wing Café, are open for food and beverages).
 Staff will take your temperature before you enter.
 Buy timed tickets in advance online.

 Admission fee: $25 for adults, $17 for seniors.

 What to expect: Visitors are encouraged to buy timed tickets online in advance.
 To prevent people from crossing paths, guests walk in one direction through galleries and leave through a designated exit.
 The museum also asks guests to take the stairs rather than the elevators (unless you have a health issue).

 What to see: Why is a World War II museum in New Orleans?
 The landing craft for every major amphibious assault, including D-Day, were manufactured in the Big Easy.
 The institution’s 250,000 artifacts cover the scope of the war, but be sure to watch Beyond All Boundaries, a 50-minute film narrated by Tom Hanks that you see and feel, from seat-shaking explosions to simulated snow.

 Admission fee: $28.50 for adults, $24.50 for guests age 65 and older.
 Admission is free for WWII veterans.
 Beyond All Boundaries costs an additional $7.